 On December 15, 2016, the Company announced the preliminary metallurgical results for the Boleras Main Zone of the Sandra Escobar Project.
 Early tests by hydrochloric acid, or sulphur dioxide pre-treatment before cyanidation demonstrated that a portion of the mineralization is refractory and more investigation will be required.
 The silver recovery is grade dependent, with percentage recovery values between 6.1% and 93.0%.
-(News release December 15, 2016)

-On January 16, 2017, Orex announced the completion of the terms of the "First Option" payments and work expenditures for the Sandra Escobar Project and has earned a 55% ownership interest in the project.
+(News release December 15, 2016) On January 16, 2017, Orex announced the completion of the terms of the "First Option" payments and work expenditures for the Sandra Escobar Project and has earned a 55% ownership interest in the project.
 A joint-venture committee between Orex and Canasil will be formed to manage ongoing exploration.
 Orex also notified Canasil that it would not be proceeding with the "Second Option".
 (News release January 16, 2017)

-No exploration activities were conducted on the Sandra Escobar Project during the 2nd Quarter, 2017 due to negotiations between the respective joint-venture parties.
+No exploration activities were conducted on the Sandra Escobar Project during the second to the fourth quarters of 2017, 2018 and 2019 due to negotiations between the respective joint-venture parties.
+Mineral concessions are being maintained in good standing with taxes paid as well as general overhead costs.